kevL/yata/ReadMe.txt

 Copying rows does not use the Windows Clipboard.
 The copy of such data is instead maintained internally by Yata.
-If you want this data on the Clipboard for whatever reason choose "export copy to Clipboard" on the Edit menu.
-To get data that's on the Clipboard back into Yata's internal format choose "import Clipboard to copy" on the Edit menu - but be warned that such data from the Clipboard is not checked and could be garbage as far as a 2da is concerned, so it's up to you to decide whether or not to proceed at that point.
-The contents of the Clipboard can be viewed and edited by choosing "edit Clipboard contents" on the Edit menu.
+If you want this data on the Clipboard for whatever reason choose "Export copied row(s)" on the Clipboard menu.
+To get data that's on the Clipboard back into Yata's internal format choose "Import copied row(s)" on the Clipboard menu - but be warned that such data from the Clipboard is not checked and could be garbage as far as a 2da is concerned, so it's up to you to decide whether or not to proceed at that point.
+The contents of the Clipboard can be viewed and edited by choosing "Open clip editor" on the Clipboard menu.

-Once a range of rows has been copied it can be pasted into a table by choosing "paste range" on the Edit menu.
+Once a range of rows has been copied it can be pasted into a table by choosing "Paste row(s)" on the Edit menu.
 Its first row will be pasted at the currently selected row, pushing that row along with all following rows down such that they appear beneath the range that is pasted.
 Note that pasting rows never replaces any row(s).
 To replace rows with a copied range of rows, use paste, re-select, then delete or vice versa.
-And to paste rows after the last row, choose "paste range" without having a currently selected row - pressing the Escape key will clear all selections of rows and cells.
+And to paste rows after the last row, choose "Paste row(s)" without having a currently selected row - pressing the Escape key will clear all selections of rows and cells.